-- How ready and mature is the team for solution development/deployment/growth? - Strength of a team (e.g., experience and expertise) - Vision for growth - Plan to get the support and buy-in from the community

-- We assume that the applying team is the one to take the idea forward.
-In unique circumstances, this may not be the case - Strategy for patent/IPs (it may be strategically wise to delay patent protection; not everyone needs to have one!)
+- ► How ready and mature is the team for solution development/deployment/growth? - Strength of a team (e.g., experience and expertise) - Vision for growth - Plan to get the support and buy-in from the community - Strategy for patent/IPs (it may be strategically wise to delay patent protection; not everyone needs to have one!)

-• Gender considerations
+▶Gender considerations

-- Team leadership: Having team members with a background in gender inclusion efforts can bring valuable insight.
-Discussing the solution with women leaders in the community will help to understand the dynamics. - Conduct market research on addressing the gender digital divide and/or outreach to local female leaders is vital.
+- Team leadership: Having team members with a background in gender inclusion efforts can bring valuable insight. - Discussing the solution with female leaders in the community will help to understand the dynamics. - Have you conducted market research on addressing the gender digital divide or gotten feedback from local female leaders?